+86 571 8659 2517

 info@zmuni.com

-This article provides a comprehensive overview of key regulatory developments in the food sector in September 2025, both in China and internationally.
+This article provides a comprehensive overview of key regulatory developments in the food sector in December 2025, both in China and internationally.
 It focuses on updates related to new food ingredients, food additives, health foods, and feed, aiming to offer timely and in-depth regulatory alerts for enterprises engaged in food import and export.
-China Food Regulatory Updates 🔘 China Updates on Three New Foods in September 2025 In September 2025, China's National Health Commission (NHC) announced the termination of the review for two new food ingredient applications of D-allulose, and released a public consultation on seven new varieties of food additives, including three
+China Food Regulatory Updates Chinese Mainland 🔘 China Three New Food Updates: Consultations on Eight New Food Additive Varieties In December, 2025, the China National Center for Food Safety Risk Assessment (CFSA) released draft public consultation documents covering eight new food additive varieties.
+The proposed additives include 3'-sialyllactose sodium

 The global cosmetics regulatory environment continues to evolve.
 To help businesses stay updated with regulatory changes, ZMUni Compliance Center regularly releases a monthly recap of global cosmetics regulations.
-This article covers the regulatory developments related to cosmetics in China and globally in September 2025, with an emphasis on updates in cosmetic ingredients and cosmetic management, among other areas.
-China Cosmetic Regulatory Updates New Cosmetics Ingredients (NCI) Notification In September 2025, 11 new cosmetic ingredients were notified with the China National Medical Products Administration (NMPA).
-They include: Before this recap, ZMUni has continued to release passages introducing the NCI updates,
+This article covers the regulatory developments related to cosmetics in China and globally in December 2025, with an emphasis on updates in cosmetic ingredients and cosmetic management, among other areas.
+China Cosmetic Regulatory Updates New Cosmetics Ingredients (NCI) In December 2025, 20 new cosmetic ingredients were notified with the China National Medical Products Administration (NMPA).
+They include: To learn more about these NCIs and their respective companies, check out the following episodes:

 +86 571 8659 2517